wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 Follow these steps to provision the GCS bucket in your GCP project:

 * Create the GCS bucket with a name of your choice.
+Optionally create a folder which you can configure as sub-path to store all W&B files.
 * Enable soft deletion.
 * Enable object versioning.
 * Set encryption type to `Google-managed`.